NVIDIA/NeMo/README.rst

 Mac Computers with Apple Silicon
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To install NeMo on Mac computers with the Apple M-Series GPU, you need to create a new Conda environment, install PyTorch 2.0 or higher, and install the nemo_toolkit.
+To install NeMo on Mac computers with the Apple M-Series GPU, you need to create a new Conda environment, install PyTorch 2.0 or higher, and then install the nemo_toolkit.

-Run the following code.
+Run the following code:

 .. code-block:: shell